By Amy Gorin, MS, RDN

 If you're under an American quarantine or are staying at home elsewhere in the world, embrace these tips today.

-I first met Rosie Mcgrath Panchini in Lisbon, Portugal several years ago at a sponsored nutrition conference.
+I first met Rosie Mcgrath Panchini in another European country, in Lisbon, Portugal several years ago at a sponsored nutrition conference.
 She's an incredible person who I immediately clicked with.
 Since then, we've traveled together to Toronto, Canada and Budapest, Hungary (also for work).

 Her home base is in Cortona, Italy, in the Tuscany area between Florence and Rome.
 When I heard about the horrible coronavirus scare in Italy, I immediately thought of her, as the Italian death toll and sense of loss from COVID-19 has been unimaginable.